Erik Bauersfeld

 Erik Bauersfeld (June 28, 1922 – April 3, 2016) was an American radio dramatist and voice actor.

-His most notable role was providing the voices of Admiral Ackbar and Bib Fortuna in the third film of the original Star Wars trilogy, Return of the Jedi (1983), the former of which he subsequently reprised in Star Wars: The Force Awakens (2015).
+He worked at radio station KPFA-FM over 30 years, where he created The Black Mass, a horror radio series.
+He was also noted for providing the voices of Admiral Ackbar and Bib Fortuna in Return of the Jedi (1983), the third film of the original Star Wars trilogy.
+He subsequently reprised the Ackbar role in Star Wars: The Force Awakens (2015).

 Early life

 Bauersfeld was attracted to radio work at a very young age.
 During World War II, he served in the United States Navy.
 His post-secondary education included time studying at Cooper Union in New York, and then at the University of California, Berkeley, where he concentrated on aesthetics and painting.

 Career

 Bauersfeld was teaching at the San Francisco Art Institute, when he began working at Pacifica Radio station KPFA-FM in Berkeley, beginning in 1961.
 He served as the Director of KPFA's Drama and Literature Department for 31 years.
+While at KPFA, he created and starred in the 1960s radio horror series The Black Mass.
 Outside of radio, he dabbled in voiceover work in films and video games.
+Severe stage fright prevented his planned career in theatre or live action film, but Bauersfeld found voice and radio work more rewarding.

-Bauersfeld was working at Lucasfilm on a radio project, with sound designer Randy Thom, when eventually he was approached by Star Wars sound designer Ben Burtt.
+Bauersfeld was working for Lucasfilm on a radio project, with sound designer Randy Thom, when eventually he was approached by Star Wars sound designer Ben Burtt to perform voice work for Return of the Jedi.
 Burtt asked him to read for the part of Ackbar.
-According to Bauersfeld, he was shown a picture of Ackbar and instantly came up with the character's voice.
+According to Bauersfeld, he was shown a picture of Ackbar and instantly created the character's voice.
 Ackbar's lines, including the memorable exclamation "It's a trap!", took an hour for Bauersfeld to record.
-He then spent an additional 30 minutes reading for the voice of Bib Fortuna, who was Jabba the Hutt's majordomo.
-Both of his vocal parts were added to the finished production of Return of the Jedi, but Bauersfeld received no screen credit at the time.
+He then spent an additional 30 minutes reading for the voice of Bib Fortuna who spoke entirely in a fictional language.
+Bauersfeld initially received no screen credit, but he recalls fans of the Star Wars films eventually identified him as the uncredited voice actor.
+He was respectful of the Star Wars films and their devoted fan base, but also said he had not watched Return of the Jedi since its original release and was described as "flattered but a bit perplexed" by the continuing attention for performing Ackbar.

-He was the last person to read for the part of Yoda, a role that eventually went to puppeteer Frank Oz.
+He had earlier read for the part of Yoda in The Empire Strikes Back, a role that eventually went to puppeteer Frank Oz.

 He also voiced several characters in the 1979 Highbridge audio productions of The Hobbit and The Lord of the Rings.

 Bauersfeld reprised his role as the voice of Admiral Ackbar in several video games (including Star Wars: X-Wing and Star Wars Battlefront: Elite Squadron), as well as in Star Wars: The Force Awakens.
 Following his death in 2016, the role of Ackbar was taken over by veteran Star Wars voice actor Tom Kane for Star Wars: The Last Jedi.